 - Receive receipt of application submission and payment from ABAI within one week of submission.

 Standards and Materials

-Download the application templates ahead of time to review the standards and requirements, and prepare for the online application system.
-The templates for each standard area are also available in the online application system.
+Download the application templates ahead of time to review the standards and requirements.
+Prepare narratives and data for the online application system.
+These templates are also available in the online application system.